 Use Mantras and Affirmations

 A mantra or positive affirmation is a statement of reinforcement that you can use strategically to keep you grounded, rooted, and calm during moments of stress.
-You can choose something simple to practice and call upon when you need it.
-My mantra during meditation is, “I am love,” and during tough moments I use the mantra “I’m fine I’m fine I’m great I’m great.”
+You can choose something simple to practice and call upon when you need it most.
+For example, during tough moments I use the mantra “I’m fine, I’m fine.
+I’m great, I’m great.”

-When the moment arrived, and I knew I had to tell him, I called on the power of self-coaching to push through the nerves (even though my body was telling me to run far, far away!).
-Using my mantra “I am love, you can do this!” to encourage myself, I was able to push through and express my true feelings.
-And I can tell you, it was a rewarding feeling.
+You can also use mantras or affirmations during vulnerable moments.
+For example, the first time I said “I love you” to my partner, self-coaching really helped me!
+Firstly, I was terrified, because one of my own negative narratives is a fear of being unlovable.
+Secondly, when the moment arrived and I knew I had to tell him, my body was telling me to run far, far away (which I clocked using mindfulness)!
+Eventually, I called on the power of self-coaching to push through the nerves, and using the mantra, “I am love, I can do this!” to encourage myself, I was able to push through and express my true feelings.
+And I can tell you, it was a very rewarding feeling.

-Challenge Negative Narratives with Evidence of Positive Truths
+Challenge Your Negative Narratives